 8. If you need an officiant, you may contact Emily Wright-Magoon, Associate Multifaith Chaplain at email@example.com or 207-753-6906.

 9. Roman Catholics who wish to be married at the Bates College Chapel by any Roman Catholic priest or deacon need to make a request to the local Catholic parish, Prince of Peace Parish (tel: 207-777-1200, PoP@portlanddiocese.org).
 In order for a Roman Catholic priest or deacon to officiate at their wedding at the Bates College chapel, the couple will need to complete all the necessary paperwork required by the Roman Catholic Diocese of Portland.
 In addition, they will need to show evidence of a direct and substantive affiliation on the part of either party with Bates College.
 Permission will then be sought from the Bishop of Portland for the wedding to take place at the Bates College Chapel rather than in one of the parish churches, the usual place for Catholic weddings.
 Catholic are advised to refrain from making a final commitment to the Bates College Chapel until permission has been granted by the Bishop of Portland.

 10. If you wish to have organ music as part of the ceremony, you must contact the College Organist, John Corrie (office 786-6409, home 783-8099).
 If he is not available to play, he will arrange for another approved College organist.
-The fee is $300.00, paid directly to him when the reservation is made.
+Fess for organist are paid directly to him/her.
 Charges will be refunded only if reservations are canceled six months prior to the date of the service.

 11. Questions about these policies, along with the reservation form and payment, should be directed to: Brenda Pelletier, 136 Central Avenue, Bates College, Lewiston, ME 04240 (207-786-6400).
 Checks should be made payable to Bates College.